Font Loading Functions tcod.tileset¶

 Return a reference to the default Tileset.

-New in version 11.10.
+Added in version 11.10.

 Deprecated since version 11.13: The default tileset is deprecated.
 With contexts this is no longer needed.

-tcod.tileset.load_bdf(path: str | PathLike[str]) Tileset[source]#
+- tcod.tileset.load_bdf(path: str | PathLike[str]) Tileset[source]¶

 Return a new Tileset from a .bdf file.